u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/acquire_leads/lead_mining.rst

 contact generated.

 .. note::
-   See here for full pricing information: `Lead Generation by Odoo IAP <https://iap.odoo.com/iap/ in-app-services/167?>`_.
+   See here for full pricing information: `Lead Generation by Thrive Bureau ERP IAP <https://iap.Thrive Bureau ERP.com/iap/ in-app-services/167?>`_.

 To buy credits, navigate to :menuselection:`CRM --> Configuration --> Settings`.
 In the